 Place potatoes and garlic in a large saucepan.
 Add enough water to cover potatoes and bring the pot to a simmer over medium heat.
 Once boiling, reduce heat to low, cover, and cook about 20 minutes, until potatoes are tender.

-When they are ready, remove the potatoes from heat and drain all the water by placing them in a colander.
+When they are ready, remove the potatoes from the heat and drain all the water by placing them in a colander.

-Place the potatoes in a large bowl with all the other ingredients (except the cheese sauce)–homemade mayo, plant milk, and spices.
+Place the potatoes in a large bowl with all the other ingredients (except the cheese sauce)homemade mayo, plant milk, and spices.
 You’ll want a bowl big enough for mixing easily.
-Sometimes I even just put them back in the big stock pot I cooked them in to save on clean up with dishwashing.
+Sometimes I even just put them back in the big stock pot I cooked them in to save on cleanup with dishwashing.

 Next, mash the potatoes up with a hand mixer or potato masher.
 I personally love to use a hand mixer to get them nice and creamy.
 It’s also called the lazy girl way because a potato masher takes so much more work.